roman-milk/roman-milk.github.io/revenge-nerd.md

  Revenge of the Nerd: Humiliate Boss

  Confident that the formula works as anticipated, he finalizes the plan of getting revenge with the bitch who fired him.
-Report_Story #1